RitaJind/vehicle-telemetry-dashboard/README.md

 ---

-## 👨‍💻 About the Developer
+## About the Developer

-**Rita Jindal** - Full Stack Developer
+**Rita Jindal** - Software Engieer

 *Passionate about building scalable, secure, and maintainable software solutions.
-Experienced in microservices architecture, cloud-native development, and full-stack web applications with expertise in IIoT and real-time monitoring systems.*
+Experienced in microservices architecture, cloud-native, and full-stack software development.*